 The Bail Bonds System in Connecticut

-When a person is arrested for a crime, they are taken to jail (local or county jail) where they undergo a booking procedure.
+When a person is arrested in Hartford, Bridgeport, New Haven or other city for a crime, they are taken to jail (local or county jail).
+Here they undergo a booking procedure.
 This process generally takes from one to two hours or more depending on the circumstances of the arrest.
 The defendant will be finger printed and have their mug shot taken.
-However, at the end of the process the defendant is then before a judge who will issue a date for their trial and the bail amount for their temporary release.
+However, at the end of the process the defendant is then taken before a judge who will issue a date for their trial and the bail amount for their temporary release.

 Under certain circumstances, it is possible that the judge will simple release the defendant under their own recognizance which means that no bail is required.
 However for most people they will be faced with three options;